wikimedia/integration-zuul/doc/source/reference/job_def.rst

          or *soft* dependency.
 A *hard* dependency will cause an error if the specified job is not run.
-That is, if job B depends on job A, but job A is not run for any reason (for example, it containes a file matcher which does not match), then Zuul will not run any jobs and report an error.
+That is, if job B depends on job A, but job A is not run for any reason (for example, it contains a file matcher which does not match), then Zuul will not run any jobs and report an error.
 A *soft* dependency will simply be ignored if the dependent job is not run.